pytorch/pytorch/docs/source/torch.compiler_aot_inductor.rst

     with open("model_so_path.txt", "w") as file:
         file.write(so_path)

-In this example, ``Dim`` is used to specify the first dimension of input "x" as dynamic.
+In this illustrative example, the ``Dim`` parameter is employed to designate the first dimension of the input variable "x" as dynamic.
+Notably, the path and name of the compiled library remain unspecified, resulting in the shared library being stored in a temporay directory.
-The compiled library path and name are not specified, so the compiled shared library will be stored in a temporay directory.
-To use that path on the C++ side, we write that path into a file which will be read in C++ later.
-The exact ``torch._export.aot_compile`` API can be found `here <https://github.com/pytorch/pytorch/blob/92cc52ab0e48a27d77becd37f1683fd442992120/torch/_export/__init__.py#L891-L900C9>`__.
+To access this path from the C++ side, we save it to a file for later retrieval within the C++ code.
+For comprehensive details on the 'torch._export.aot_compile' API, you can refer to the code
+`here <https://github.com/pytorch/pytorch/blob/92cc52ab0e48a27d77becd37f1683fd442992120/torch/_export/__init__.py#L891-L900C9>`__.

 Inference in C++
 ---------------------------

-Next, we write the following C++ file ``inference.cpp`` to load ``model.so`` generated from the last step, and perform model prediction in C++.
+Next, we use the following C++ file ``inference.cpp`` to load the shared library generated in the previous step, enabling us to conduct model predictions directly within a C++ environment.

 .. note::